srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_emb_demo/source/index.rst

 also be shared with the gNB.
 In order to enable the use of an external reference in the ZCU111 board, the following actions are required:

-  1. Disconnect the jumper in *J110* to power-off the 12.8 MHz TXCO that is connected by default to *CLKin0* of the LMK04208 PLL used to generate the ADC/DAC reference clocks in the ZCU111.
+  1. Disconnect the jumper in *J110* to power-off the 12.8 MHz TCXO that is connected by default to *CLKin0* of the LMK04208 PLL used to generate the ADC/DAC reference clocks in the ZCU111.
   2. Connect a 10 MHz clock reference to the *J109* SMA port in the ZCU111 (e.g., cabled output from octoclock).

 .. image:: .imgs/zcu111_J109_J100_config.png